priyaprabhudgp/priyaprabhudgp/README.md

 **🩺 [CuringWithCare](https://github.com/airesx2/curing-with-care-WEBAPP)**

-A web app built around patient care and health support.
+A web app built around cancer awareness and support for our school's Curing With Care Chapter.

 `JavaScript`